relativitydev/file-migration-cli/README.md

 * **Transfer Rate** - the actual speed used for transferring the files from the source to the target instance in megabits per second (Mbps).
 * **Migrated Data** - the number of bytes transferred out of the total.
 The File Migration CLI expresses this value in units that best fit the data size, such as MB, GB, TB, PB, and so on.

-  **Note:** When the /metadata parameter is disabled, the File Migration CLI doesn't display total file size for the migrated data in the Migrated Data field in the output on command-line console.
+  **Note:** When the /metadata parameter is disabled, the File Migration CLI doesn't display total file size for the migrated data in the Migrated Data field.
 Instead, it just displays the number of files that it has migrated.
 For example, it displays _Migrated Data: x GB_, but not _Migrated Data: x of y GB_.
 This situation may occur for files used with processing.
 See [Running the migrate command](#running-the-migrate-command).

 * **Migrated Native Files** - the number native files migrated from the source to the target instance.
 * **Transfer Client** - the migration client.
 The File Migration CLI automatically chooses the best-fit client for the job.
 For example, it used the Aspera client to migrate files to the RelativityOne instance.